turtore/turtore/README.md

 ##
 Hi, my name is Bruno Pinto, alias Turtore !

-I love programming in general, especially backend technologies like spring and quarkus.
+I love programming in general, especially backend technologies with spring and quarkus.
 My hobbies are rpg's, video games and music.

 ###
 ##